 Hate Crime, Domestic & Sexual Violence

-If you are subject to domestic or sexual violence, or otherwise suffer abuse, you can get help from the Police and other organisations.
-If you feel confident enough, you can report any crimes against you to the Police, using the emergency services if necessary.
+If you are subject to domestic or sexual violence, or otherwise suffer abuse, you can get help from the LGBT Community Advocacy Service, the Police and other organisations.
+If you feel confident enough, you can report any crimes against you directly to the Police, using the emergency services if necessary.

 The Police Service of Northern Ireland specifically record and can support you if you have been the victim of a hate crime or incident.